-Strasbourg – one of Europe’s capitals – has mirrored the changing fortunes of France and Alsace for hundreds of years.
-Worldly famous for its towering Gothic cathedral, the city is today home to the European Parliament.
-Here is our list of 10 things to see in Strasbourg, Alsace whose old town and cathedral have been listed by Unesco as a World Heritage Site since 1988.
+Strasbourg has mirrored the changing fortunes of France and Alsace for hundreds of years.
+Worldly famous for its towering Gothic cathedral, the city is today the seat to the European Parliament.
+Here is our list of 10 things to see in Strasbourg.
+You will surely be amazed by the old town and the Imperial district, both listed as a World Heritage Site since 1988.

-Once upon a time (in the Middle-Ages), the cathedral’s spire was the world’s tallest monument.
-The first sight of the breathtaking façade is a unforgettable experience, particularly if one comes from the ‘New World’ (Australia, NZ, Canada or the US).
+Did you know that in the Middle-Ages, the cathedral’s spire was the world’s tallest monument?
+The first sight of the breathtaking façade is a unforgettable experience.

 Find out more about Strasbourg Cathedral.

 Built between 1732 and 1742 in sandstone from the Vosges, the Classical-style palace adjacent to the cathedral now houses three museums: